The interview process for construction and property apprenticeships explained

 If recruiters like what they see in your applications, they’ll invite you to take part in an interview and/or an assessment day.
 An assessment day (also known as an assessment centre) is a longer interview where you will be given a number of tasks to do alongside other applicants.

 Larger construction employers are likely to invite you to an interview and an assessment day, while smaller employers are more likely to invite you to just one interview.
 Here’s a snapshot of the larger construction companies’ interview processes:

-- Arup invites candidates to a half-day assessment day.
+- Arup invites candidates to an assessment day.

-- BAM Construct UK invites candidates to an assessment day, which includes a group exercise.
+- BAM Construct UK invites candidates to an assessment day.

-- Laing O’Rourke’s recruitment process involves a first interview over the phone, aptitude tests and an assessment centre, which can include a group exercise, case study and presentation.
+- Laing O’Rourke’s recruitment process involves a first interview over the phone and an assessment centre.

 - Redrow Homes and Wates interviews candidates first over the phone or via video and then invites them to an assessment day.